Eugene-Kwaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword displays words that do not have the pattern "bin".

 18-letteronly displays all lines of a file starting with a letter.

+19-AZ replaces all characters A and C from input to z and e respectively.